-All free schools receive all or part of their funding from the Education Funding Agency (EFA), which is part of the Department for Education.
+All free schools receive all or part of their funding from the Education and Skills Funding Agency (ESFA), which is part of the Department for Education.
 However, different types of free school receive different amounts:

 Yes.
 Traditionally special schools have only been able to admit children with an Education, Health and Care Plan (EHCP), other than in certain specific circumstances.
 However, special free schools can now admit children with SEN, both with or without an EHCP.
 These children must have a type of SEN for which the school is designated.

 Yes.
 Free schools can and do generate additional income which is usually used to fund enrichment and extra-curricular activities.
 However, the Department for Education state that free schools must be able to deliver their core educational offer within the funding that they receive from the government.